anon-blue/anon.blue/README.txt

-k how to really use this interesting concept yea u should  how did you skip that suttstuff              oh i get it sn=smart this is a crazy conecettttttttttttt tttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttt tt fyck damn wonder if anybody called him                     ask for sadok
-                                                              tell him his pup
+k how to really use this interesting concept yea u should  how did you skip that suttstuff              oh i get it sn=smart this is a crazy conecettttttttttttt tttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttt tt fyck damn wonder if anybody called him     sane same here  ask for sadok same n                                                             tell him his pup
                                                               is cute ( husky )
                                              ys  just here i ask him if miami
-i am here now i want to leave the miami guy in place i just  is a nice place to typed the same letter over I KNOW RIGHT. no more phone number, to bad.
+i am here now i want to leave the miami guy in place i just  is a nice place to typed the same letter over I KNOW RIGHT. no more phone number, to bad. i hope I would have liked to hear that conversation. sane or insane?

         yo yiyo no no no    bbbbbb
                            not.